cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 | |                                    | | you would refer to this type?"                                            |
 +--------------------------------------+-----------------------------------------------------------------------------+

-The ``domains`` directory contains the training data for intent classification and entity recognition.
+The ``domains`` directory contains the training data for domain and intent classification and entity recognition.
 The ``entities`` directory contains the data for entity resolution.
 Both directories are at root level in the blueprint folder.

 .. admonition:: Exercise